 Adult female Chinook spawned at Methow Hatchery are screened for the presence of Bacterial Kidney Disease (BKD) using an ELISA assay.
 Results of this test are grouped into four general categories based on the optical density (OD) of each sample.
-Overall, at least 72% of OD values from sampled Methow Composite and Twisp program females have been in the "Below-low" category.
-For most broods of Twisp and Methow Composite stock fish, management actions specified in broodstock collection protocols (Tonseth 2014) have increased the proportion of progeny with lower ELISA OD values retained at Methow Hatchery.
-For the 2014 brood, all Twisp females were in the below-low category, and all Methow Composite females were in the below-low category except for the single hatchery female spawned (Table 3.4).
+Overall, at least 62% of OD values from sampled Methow Composite and Twisp program females have been in the "Below-low" category.
+For most broods of Twisp and Methow Composite stock fish, management actions specified in broodstock collection protocols (Tonseth 2015) have increased the proportion of progeny with lower ELISA OD values retained at Methow Hatchery.
+For the 2015 brood, all Twisp females were in the below-low category, and all Methow Composite females were in the below-low category except for one hatchery female that was later culled (Table 3.4).

 Table 3.4.
 Enzyme-linked immunosorbent assay (ELISA) test results (% of sampled fish) by return year and ELISA category for female spring Chinook spawned at Methow Hatchery.
-Values are listed for all fish spawned (before), and for all fish retained for yearling-release (after) following ELISA management (i.e., culling), removal of non-viable fish, and release of unfed fry.
+Values are listed for all fish spawned (before), and for all fish retained for yearling-release (after) following culling, removal of non-viable fish, and release of unfed fry.